Overview of employment rights enforcement

 The Labour Court

 The Labour Court can investigate industrial disputes in certain circumstances.
-It also deals with all workplace relations appeals, so you can appeal to the Labour Court about a decision made by an adjudicator in the WRC.
+It also deals with all workplace relations appeals.
+You can appeal to the Labour Court about a decision made by an adjudicator in the WRC.

 Compensation payments and tax

-If you are awarded a compensation payment as a result of an employment rights claim, in certain cases, the payment may be exempt from income tax under Section 7 of the Finance Act 2004.
+If you are awarded a compensation payment because of an employment rights claim, in certain cases, the payment may be exempt from income tax.
 The exemption applies to payments arising out of recommendations or decisions by a relevant authority following a formal hearing or mediation.

-You can read more details about this in Revenue’s leaflet Exemption from Income Tax – IT 71(pdf).
+You can read more about this in Revenue’s leaflet Exemption from Income Tax – IT 71(pdf).

 How to make a complaint